JoaoTorrinhas/Drones-Scanning/README.md

 Follow the steps below to set up and run the project:

-1. Push the image from [https://code.nap.av.it.pt/mobility-networks/vanetza](https://code.nap.av.it.pt/mobility-networks/vanetza).
+1. Push the docker image from [https://code.nap.av.it.pt/mobility-networks/vanetza](https://code.nap.av.it.pt/mobility-networks/vanetza).

 2. Open three terminals.